postmanlabs/labs-docs/README.md

 # Postman Learning Center

 Postman is the collaboration platform for API development.
 And the [Postman Learning Center](https://learning.postman.com/) has the resources you need to ramp up quickly and extend your skills with Postman.
 Postman allows you to write API test cases in any format of your choice (JSON/XML/many more) and run them to verify and validate your API.
-Moreover, Postman provides collections which can improve a developer's workflow.
-Postman is available for several platforms including windows and Mac OS X. For more information visit [the Postman website](https://www.postman.com/).
+Moreover, Postman provides Collections which can improve a developer's workflow.
+Postman is available for several platforms including Windows and Mac OS X. For more information visit [the Postman website](https://www.postman.com/).

 ## Contribution guidelines